meta-llama/llama/FAQ.md

 A: Developers may fine-tune Llama 2 models for languages beyond English provided they comply with the Llama 2 Community License and the Acceptable Use Policy.

-**Q: What OS is currently supproted?**
+**Q: What operating systems (OS) are officially supported?**

 A:
-Linux is the only OS currently supported by the code availabe in this repo.
+Linux is the only OS currently supported by this repo.

-**Q: Getting an error with download script**
+**Q: I am getting the following error with download script.
+What should I do?**

    ```
    download.sh: 14: [[: not found